Q: How do I find information about scholarships?

 Q: What happens if I lose a winning ticket?

-The Arkansas Scholarship is not responsible for lost or stolen tickets.
+The ASL is not responsible for lost or stolen tickets.
 A lost ticket cannot be replaced.
 To protect yourself against theft, sign the back of your ticket.
 If you are not cashing the ticket immediately, fill out the entire back of the ticket, which may increase your chances of having a lost ticket returned to you.

 Q: If a winner dies before collecting an entire lottery prize, what happens to the remaining prize money?